 The science behind curly hair lies in the shape of the hair follicle and the structure of the hair shaft.
 Curly hair follicles are typically oval-shaped, causing the hair to grow out in a curved or spiral pattern.
 In contrast, straight hair follicles are round, resulting in a straight hair shaft.

-The distribution of keratin proteins within the hair shaft also plays a crucial role.
+The distribution of keratin proteins within the hair shaft also is key here.
 In curly hair, the keratin proteins are distributed unevenly, causing the hair to bend and curl.
 This uneven distribution is influenced by the genes that control keratin production and their interaction with other proteins in the hair follicle.

 Additionally, the presence of disulfide bonds between keratin proteins contributes to hair curliness.
-These bonds create cross-links that stabilize the hair's shape.
-The number and location of these bonds can vary, leading to differences in curl tightness and pattern.
+Still, these bonds create cross-links that stabilize the hair's shape.
+The number and location of these bonds can vary, leading to differences in curl tightness and pattern Took long enough..

 Environmental Influences on Hair Texture